 She also noted that Microsoft has changed a lot of its job descriptions "from requiring a degree to having a degree or equivalent experience.”

-Pay attention to industry trends
+Pay attention to tech industry trends

 Use data and insights to inform your hiring strategy.
 "Tools like LinkedIn Talent Insights are so cool.
 You can spot large trends in things like geography, and get a lot of good real-time data."
 Trends around the types of programming languages that developers are learning can help you identify where the talent market is heading in the future.

-Another important differentiator for recruiters is being able to personalize the hiring process and pinpoint what exactly is motivating the candidate to talk to you in the first place.
+Another important differentiator for recruiters is being able to personalize the recruitment process and pinpoint what exactly is motivating the candidate to talk to you in the first place.
 "Once you figure this out, then the hiring team can capitalize on that."
 Money is often the top driver but according to Domina,

 "If you give someone a good experience and show that you’re invested in them — and you’re in the ballpark salary range — I think you can win with other offers on the table."